By: Susan Schniepp, RCA Distinguished Fellow

 Single-Source Vendor Risk

 Let’s say you produce a product and you have a single-source supplier for one of your excipients.
 You have audited the supplier and have identified some significant gaps in their quality system.
 You identify this vulnerability in your quality risk management plan as a high-risk item because of the lack of vendor compliance.

 One of your mitigation strategies might be to qualify an alternate supplier for the excipient.
 Once you have qualified that alternate supplier, you need to update your plan to downgrade the risk because you have taken the appropriate steps to mitigate it and eliminate the identified vulnerability.

 Qualifying a Secondary Supplier

-When qualifying a secondary supplier you may want to consider choosing a supplier in a different geographic location than that of the original supplier.
-There may be geographical situations or circumstances that could affect the ability of the original supplier to supply the necessary material in a timely manner.
+When qualifying a secondary supplier you may want to consider choosing a supplier in a different geographic location.
+There may be geographical situations or circumstances that could affect the ability of the original supplier to supply materials in a timely manner.
 This concept could also be applied not only to secondary suppliers of a raw material but also to suppliers of the final pharmaceutical product.

 When choosing a new supplier in a different geographical location it will be important to understand the capabilities of the new region.
 The following Table demonstrates some of the information you will want to assess.

 The chart identifies the Regulatory Agency in charge of the region you might be considering.
 It identifies the estimated number of employees currently in the industry and results of 2019 drug quality inspections (NAI, VAI, and OIA).
 Issues on Data Integrity are also tied to warning letter citations.